 How you can help: Your child could try wearing earplugs or headphones to block out loud noises.
 Talk to the gym teacher about this possibility.
 And ask the teacher to let you know about upcoming class activities.
 You might be able to prep your child by practicing certain skills at home.
-Or, if he has an IEP, ask about adaptive physical education—a special class that pre-teaches skills in a small group setting.
+Or, if your child has an IEP, ask about adaptive physical education — a special class that pre-teaches skills in a small group setting.

-The challenge: Your child may face lots of sensory information he’s not used to at events like these.
-He has to cope with crowds, loud noises and scratchy costumes—sometimes all at once.
+The challenge: Your child may face lots of unfamiliar sensory information at events like these.
+There may be crowds, loud noises, and scratchy costumes — sometimes all at once.

-How you can help: Talk with your child’s school about creating a plan.
-Can he sit near a door so he can take breaks or listen from the hallway?
-Can the school give you advance warning of assemblies so you can help him prepare at home?
-Is there a place where he can change so he’s not wearing his costume all day long?
+How you can help: Talk with the school about creating a plan.
+Can your child sit near a door so it’s easy to take breaks or listen from the hallway?
+Can the school give you advance warning of assemblies so you can help your child prepare at home?
+Is there a place where your child can change clothes rather than wearing a costume all day?

-How you can help: Talk to your child’s teacher about seating him away from the intercom speakers.
-It can help if the teacher uses a signal with your child to warn him about planned fire drills.
-So can providing a visual schedule of announcements so he’s prepared for them.
+How you can help: Talk to the teacher about seating your child away from intercom speakers.
+It can help if the teacher uses a signal to warn your child about planned fire drills.
+So can providing a visual schedule of announcements so your child will be prepared for them.

-The challenge: Some “sensory seeking” kids may suck or chew on shirt collars, sleeves or pencils.
+The challenge: Some kids who need more sensory stimulation may suck or chew on shirt collars, sleeves, or pencils.
 That can draw unwanted attention from other kids.